 Inside, check for slow operating electric windows, or windows that won’t drop fully.
 The former can usually be cured with a squirt of silicone, whereas the latter is commonly down to a simple broken cable retaining clip.
 Excessive transmission tunnel heat can be cured by replacing a rubber boot under the centre console.
 A sticking door lock keyhole can be eased with a squirt of penetrating fluid, but the sprung barrel protection flap inside the door is also known to break, creating a similar problem.

 The Mazda MX-5 is the MGB of the modern age – simple, plentiful, affordable, practical and brilliant to drive.
 It also has genuine daily driver potential.
 Look after yours and it will start first time, every time, whatever the weather.
 It has a decent boot, good cabin space and won’t break the bank at the pumps or in the garage.
-Small wonder that CCW staffers Dave, Mike, Greg and David have owned at least one each in recent years.
+Small wonder that so many people have one tucked away in their garage for the odd weekend adventure, or sneaky early-morning drive before the rest of the family wakes up.